-No mention of Amsterdam festivals is complete without a reference to The Big K. Our kids absolutely love Kings' Day.
+No mention of Amsterdam festivals is complete without a reference to The Big K which kids absolutely love.
 When they were very young, they used to sit on the back of the bike and take in the orange hum as we cycled past the spectacle.
 As they've grown from toddlers into hustlers, they've discovered the joys of selling their wares at the vrijmarket - and then spending all their earnings (and more) on replacing them with pre-loved delights.
-Over the next few years it will be time to move into the Vondelpark - creating games and contests, baking and selling cookies or performing for the crowds.
+Over the next few years, it will be time to move into the Vondelpark - creating games and contests, baking and selling cookies or performing for the crowds.
 If you're looking for a kid-friendly patch to hang out for the whole day, why not head East to the free Bredeweg Festival.
-A child-friendly fiesta packed with markets, fairs, street-food, storytellers, face painters, puppeteers, circus, craft workshops, dance, choirs and even a contortionist maharajah.
+A child-friendly fiesta packed with markets, fairs, street food, storytellers, face painters, puppeteers, circus, craft workshops, dance, choirs and even a contortionist maharajah.
 This is a party like no other.
 Get it right, and there’s no denying that Kings' Day is one of the most child-friendly festivals in the world.
-Read more about King's Day in Amsterdam.

 Roll up roll up for food trucks galore.
 There’s something for everyone including the pickiest of palettes at this free five-day foodie-fest at the Westergasfabriek, packed with snacks from the Netherlands’ finest mobile eateries.

 Head to the River IJ on Ascension Day for a magical festival packed with family delights.
 The NDSM Wharf becomes a fairy-tale forest full of bands, DJs and entertainment with “Gnomes and Leprechauns under 12” admitted for free.
 Expect music and magic, cats and curiosities, bears and dens and bubbles as well as lots of big kids enjoying playing at being little kids.